Discrimination of anisotropy in dark matter velocity distribution with directional detectors: Conclusion

 \section{Conclusion}

 The directional detection of dark matter is a next-generation experiment.
 In this study, the potential of the directional detector to discriminate the anisotropic distribution of the dark matter velocity from the isotropic distribution is investigated.
 The results of a Monte-Carlo simulation of the elastic scattering between a WIMP and a nucleon are statistically analyzed.
 Two cases are assumed depending on the energy resolution of the detector.
 If the energy resolution is mediocre, an angular histogram of nuclear recoils is obtained.
 If the velocity distribution is fully isotropic, the peak of the histogram is at $\cos{\theta}\sim 1$, while event number in the $\cos{\theta} \ll 1$ region increases as the velocity distribution has a more anisotropic component.
 With good energy resolution, the energy-angular distribution may be analyzed.
 By means of a complete distribution generated by a Monte-Carlo simulation, anisotropy can be presumed.
-Particulary, for the case of anisotropy $r=0.3$, the completely isotropic case $r=0$ can be excluded at the 90 \% CL with $O(10^4)$ events.
+Particularly, for the case of anisotropy $r=0.3$, the completely isotropic case $r=0$ can be excluded at the 90 \% CL with $O(10^4)$ events for the energy-angular distribution case.
+It is also interesting to point out that the required number of events for the discrimination with a properly tuned threshold-type directional detector can be reduced to $O(10^3)$--$O(10^4)$ once the mass of the dark matters known.
+The event numbers correspond to dark matter-nucleus cross section $\sigma_n\simeq 10^{-30}$ cm$^2$ with exposure kg$^{-1}$day$^{-1}$ for fluorine and $\sigma_n\simeq 10^{-28}$ cm$^2$ for silver, respectively.